 The Inclusion Support Panel is a multi-disciplinary advisory panel.
 It helps Portsmouth City Council to make consistent highly informed decisions about how to support children and young people's special educational needs and disabilities.
 It also advises the local authority about making fair access arrangements for pupils.
 Finally, it also now hears home to school transport appeals.

 The Children and Families Act 2014 requires that the Local Authority must publish an annual report on Special Educational Needs and Disability (SEND).

 Educational settings will make a range of ordinarily available provision for all children / young people, including those with SEND from the totality of resources available to them.
-This is a summary of Portsmouth's Ordinarily Available Provision
+This section includes the Portsmouth's Ordinarily Available Provision document.

 Educational settings will make a range of ordinarily available provision for all children / young people, including those with SEND from the totality of resources available to them.
 This is a summary of Portsmouth's Ordinarily Available Provision for Post 16 students.

 This is a list of out of city/area independent, special schools and education provision used by Portsmouth City Council to place children and young people if approved through the Inclusion Support Panel.